wither/wither.github.io/_posts/2023-01-09-throwback.markdown

 ![empire and starkiller setup](/assets/img/posts/throwback/22_empire_starkiller.webp)

-And that opened access to the Starkiller panel running on localhost:
+And that opened access to the Starkiller panel running on localhost.

 ![starkiller](/assets/img/posts/throwback/23_starkiller_interface.webp)